Tools & Must-Haves for Succulent Gardeners

 Cover plants during brief frosts and heat waves with DeWitt's winterization cloth freeze blanket, Agribon's floating row cover; Pellon nonwoven fabric; or simply use old bedsheets.

 Use a sun sail to create shade for succulents and people too.
-This improved version is heavy-duty, water-permeable and blocks 95% of UV rays.
+Improved versions are heavy-duty, water-permeable and block 95% of UV rays.

 If temps drop into the 20s, store potted succulents in a Walk-In Greenhouse that can be dismantled and stored during warmer months.